 Our top 5 things to do on Nusa Lembongan & Nusa Ceningan

 Devil’s Tears Nusa Lembongan is an incredible cliffside cove where large waves crash against the rocks with such force that they explode back out into the ocean.
 Devil’s Tears was one of our favourite things to do on Nusa Lembongan as it was something unique and exciting.
 We spent quite some time watching the giant waves and mist shoot up into the air and listened to the loud roar of the ocean.
 This spot can get very busy from all the tour groups, but don’t let that discourage you from visiting.
 You can explore the rocky coastline and find yourself some awesome natural infinity pools.
 There are also some rock pools that are perfect for capturing the sunset reflection.

 For the full blog on Devil’s Tears click here.

 2. Dream Beach

-Dream Beach Nusa Lembongan is just around the corner from Devil’s Tears and is the most popular beach on Nusa Lembongan.
-Dream Beach is known for its pristine blue water and clean white sand.
-There are also pool bars and restaurants that overlook a perfect view of the beach.
+Dream Beach Nusa Lembongan is just around the corner from Devil’s Tears and is also the most popular beach on Nusa Lembongan.
+It’s known for its pristine blue water and clean white sand.
+Additionally, there are pool bars and restaurants that overlook a perfect view of the beach.
 The pool bars have a laid back vibe and you can even pay 50K IDR to access one of the infinity pools overlooking the beach.